Anthony Albanese has officially announced the date of the 2025 federal election as May 3.

 Throwing a spanner into the works however, is the fact that half the current Senateโs terms expire on June 30, 2025.

-So, given the precedent to hold both house and half-senate elections simultaneously, working backwards from the June cut-off gives us a final deadline of May 17.
+So, given the precedent to hold both house and half-senate elections simultaneously, working backwards from the June cut-off gave us a final deadline of May 17.

 Announcing a federal election at the same time as an individual stateโs voting schedule would muddy the campaign waters and create a sense of confusion for potential voters.

-Another factor in the election date guessing game is where (between now and May 17) public holidays fall, and with April taking out a large proportion of dates with events such as Easter, Anzac Day and Passover, that month is looking less likely than most.
+Another factor in the election date guessing game is where (between now and May 17) public holidays fall, and with April taking out a large proportion of dates with events such as Easter, Anzac Day and Passover, that month was always looking less likely.

-Given the circumstances requiring a minimum period of 33 days between when an election is announced and when we head to the polls, bets are still being placed for firing up the democracy sausages on April 12.
+Given the circumstances requiring a minimum period of 33 days between when an election is announced and when we head to the polls, an actual date was closing in.
+And now, we now have our answer.

 Related articles: